 Apply it even before you get on the airplane, because as small as the window may be, you are close to the ozone layer while up there!
 Get a sunscreen that has a minimum of SPF 30.
 Not only will you protect your face from sunburns, you will also guarantee you won’t be a victim of premature ageing.
 You won’t want to forget this travel essential!

 It’s always wise to research and plan ahead before your scheduled travel.
-One of the things I always pack is my set of adaptors.
+One of the things I always pack is my set of travel adaptors.
 If you live in the UK and the EU, this is most especially true because even the closest neighbouring country will most definitely have a different electrical socket/plug.

 When I’m back at my hotel, I always make sure to get my gadgets charged up for the next day or the next time I am out.
 In the UK, you can easily buy UK to EU, UK to USA, EU to UK, EU to US, etc. in any shops especially in the airport – in England you can even buy it in pharmaceutical shops!